codebloodedlions/Cora/README.md

 # Fun Facts!
 - CORA was in the oven for over 27 hours!
-- We had way too much fun sending prompts and receiving responses to/from the AI!
+- Much fun was had sending prompts and receiving responses to and from the AI.

 # Powered By: